-Keep up "Situational Awareness" by following television weather reports and, if you have a weather radio, by listening to Channel 1 (162.400 megahertz - from the local National Weather Forecast Office).
+Keep up with "situational awareness" by following television weather reports and, if you have a weather radio, by listening to Channel 1 (162.400 megahertz - from the local National Weather Forecast Office).
 In the event of severe weather, stay away from windows and move to an interior room or closet for best protection.